princomp/princomp.github.io/source/solutions/introduction/io.md

 32 multiplied by 2 is 64!
 ```

-Run your program a few times and use different numbers in range 1-100 to verify the program works as intended (running program 3 - 5 times is sufficient).
+Run your program a few times and use different numbers in range 1-100 to verify the program works as intended (running the program 3 - 5 times is sufficient).

 <details>
 <summary>Solution</summary>